Well, hello there.

 - Beat before dialogue:

 James cleared his throat.
 “He took Muffin for a walk.
-The leash broke, and she ran away.”
+The leash broke, then she ran away.”

 - Beat in the middle of dialogue:

 “He took Muffin for a walk.”
 James cleared his throat.
-“The leash broke, and she ran away.”
+“The leash broke, then she ran away.”

 - Beat at the end of dialogue:

 “He took Muffin for a walk.
-The leash broke, and she ran away.”
+The leash broke, then she ran away.”
 James cleared his throat.